boblail/pluck_map/README.md

  - MySQL 5.7.22+
  - SQLite 3.10.0+

-(Note: the versions given above are when certain JSON aggregate functions were introduced in each supported database. `PluckMap`'s core behavior will work with earlier versions of the database above but certain features like optimizations to `to_json` require the specified versions.)
+(Note: the versions given above are when certain JSON aggregate functions were introduced in each supported database. `PluckMap`'s core behavior will work with earlier versions of the database above but certain features like optimizations to `to_json` and relationships require the specified versions.)